viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

       "depends_on": [],
       "name": "enc-linear"
     }
-],
-"modules": [
-    {
-      "version": "0.0.3",
-      "module_id": "viam:realsense",
-      "name": "intel",
-      "type": "registry"
-    }
 ]
 ```

 {{% /expand%}}

 ## Configure the services you need

-### (Optional) Configure a Motion service
+### (Recommended) Configure a Motion service with logging

 The motion service is enabled by default on your robot for motion planning.
 The navigation service is the stateful version of it, so the two services work closely together.
-If you want to be able to access this service in your code with your own name and configure logging (by default, the name is `builtin`), do the following:
+If you want to be able to access this service in your code with your own name and configure logging, complete the following:

 1. On your robot's **Config** page, navigate to the **Services** tab.
 2. At the bottom of the page, create a service.